alyssa43/RB129/Study_Guide.md

 puts Cat.new.swim  # => NoMethodError
 ```

+Mixing in modules to a class is sometimes known as <b>interface inheritance</b>.
+The class doesn't inherit from another class, but instead inherits the interface provided by the mixin module.

 A common naming convention for naming modules in Ruby is to use the "able" suffix on whatever verb describes the behavior that the module is modeling.

 Another concept related to modules is <b>namespacing</b>.
 Namespacing is when we organize smiliar classes under a module.
 In other words, we can use modules to group related classes together.
 Some advantages of namespacing are that it makes it easy to recognize related classes in our code as well as it reduces the likelihood of our classes colliding with other similarly named classes in our codebase.
 EX: